Ian Winter QC

 Recent & Current Cases

-Ian is currently representing John Scouler, the former commercial director of Tesco, charged with fraud and false accounting by the SFO.
+Ian successfully represented John Scouler, the former commercial director of Tesco, charged with fraud and false accounting by the SFO.

 Ian is advising suspects in relation to the SFO investigations into Rolls Royce, ENRC, Unaoil and Airbus.